ga4gh-discovery/ga4gh-case-discovery/README.md

 The Content Type for a `search` must be `application/json`.

-The Content Type for `results` should be `application/json`, although the server may not return JSON content in case of errors.
+The Content Type for `results` should be `application/json`, although the server is not required to return a JSON document in case of an error.

 The HTTP status code should be checked before attempting to process content.
-Severs may include error information in a JSON payload with a non `200` HTTP status code, but the structure of this is not defined.
+Severs may include error information with a non `200` HTTP status code, but the structure of this is not defined.

 ## Content